|Phase II||Biomarker/Laboratory analysis, Treatment||Closed||18 and over||NCI||NCI-2009-00533|

 ECOG-E2804, U10CA021115, CDR0000499788, E2804, NCT00378703

-This randomized phase II trial is studying different combinations of bevacizumab, temsirolimus, and sorafenib tosylate to see how well they work compared with bevacizumab alone in treating patients with metastatic kidney cancer.
+This randomized phase II trial studies different combinations of bevacizumab, temsirolimus, and sorafenib tosylate to see how well they work compared with bevacizumab alone in treating patients with metastatic kidney cancer.
 Monoclonal antibodies, such as bevacizumab, can block tumor growth in different ways.
 Some block the ability of tumor cells to grow and spread.
 Others find tumor cells and help kill them or carry tumor-killing substances to them.
 Bevacizumab and sorafenib tosylate may stop the growth of tumor cells by blocking blood flow to the tumor.
 Temsirolimus and sorafenib tosylate may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
 Giving different combinations of bevacizumab, sorafenib tosylate, and temsirolimus may be more effective than bevacizumab alone in treating metastatic kidney cancer.

 Further Study Information